 Quantity of school places measures

-The quantity of school places measures in the scorecard data have been derived from three data sources:
+The ‘quantity’ measures in the scorecard data have been derived from three data sources:

-1. School Capacity survey (SCAP) – an annual survey returned by local authorities that collects information on the below areas.
-Further detail is available at School capacity survey: guide for local authorities - GOV.UK (www.gov.uk) (opens in a new tab)
+- School Capacity survey (SCAP) – an annual survey returned by local authorities that collects information on the topics listed below.
+Further detail is available at School capacity survey: guide for local authorities - GOV.UK (www.gov.uk) (opens in new tab)

-• Local authority planned places, including additional permanent places, permanent places to remove and temporary bulge places to accommodate large cohorts
+- Local authority planned places, including additional permanent places, permanent places to be removed and temporary bulge places to accommodate large cohorts.

-Places created (difference in school capacity between May 2023 and May 2010 as per local authority survey return) reports net increase in places only, so if phase capacity in a local authority has reduced between May 2010 and May 2023, this is recorded as zero places created.
-This means that the sum of the local authority-level figures will not equal the overall increase in places at national level.
+Places created (difference in school capacity between May 2025 and May 2010 as per local authority survey return) reports net increase in places only, so if phase capacity in a local authority has reduced between May 2010 and May 2025, this is recorded as zero places created.
+This means that the sum of the LA-level figures will not equal the overall increase in places at national level.

-Planned places are the number of places planned for delivery 23/24 to 25/26 and contains local authority firm plans for new permanent additional places, places to remove and new temporary bulge places as well as capacity change (increases and decreases) from Central programmes.
-These include Condition Improvement Fund (CIF), School Building Programme (SRP), Voluntary aided (VA) scheme and the Selective Schools Expansion Fund (SSEF) and places from free schools opened in September 2023 and planned to open in September 2024, and reduction in places from free school and academy closures.
+Planned places are the number of places planned for delivery from 2025/26 to 2027/28 and represent an LA’s firm plans for new permanent additional places, places to be removed, new temporary bulge places as well as capacity changes (increases and decreases) from Central Programmes.
+These include Condition Improvement Fund (CIF), School Building Programme (SRP), Voluntary aided (VA) scheme, the Selective Schools Expansion Fund (SSEF) as well as places from Free Schools opened in September 2025, those planned to open in September 2026 and reduction in places from Free School and academy closures.

-Estimated number of additional places still needed to meet demand and estimated spare places relates to the academic year 2025/26.
-These estimates factor in existing capacity reported at 1 May 2023, additional capacity and places to remove from local authorities planned places, and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
-This capacity is then compared with the forecasts provided by the local authorities to estimate the number of places needed to meet demand in addition to places to be provided by local authorities and through centrally funded programmes.
+Estimated number of additional places still needed to meet demand and estimated spare places relate to the academic year 2027/28.
+These estimates factor in existing capacity reported as at 1 May 2025, additional capacity and places to be removed from LAs’ planned places and additional capacity being provided through centrally funded programmes (e.g. Free Schools).
+This capacity is then compared with the forecasts provided by the local authorities to estimate the number of places needed to meet demand in addition to places to be provided by local authorities and through Central Programmes.

 places needed = forecast demand - (existing capacity + additional capacity).

 The comparison of demand and capacity takes place for each national curriculum year group within each planning area to estimate places needed in each.
-The estimates in the scorecard do not allow for spare capacity in one year group or planning area to be off-set against need in another, or vice-versa.
-This avoids the risk of spare places in one or more planning areas masking areas of need for additional places in planning areas elsewhere in the local authority.
-The estimated need for additional places is aggregated to planning area level and then to local authority level.
-Similarly spare place estimates are aggregated to planning area and then local authority level.
-It is common for a local authority to have both a need for additional places and spare places, reflecting pockets of localised need for places or pockets of localised spare places.
+The estimates in the scorecard do not allow for spare capacity in one year group or planning area to be off-set against need in another or vice-versa.
+This approach avoids the risk of spare places in one or more planning areas masking areas of need for additional places in planning areas elsewhere in the local authority.
+The estimated need for additional places is aggregated to planning area level and then to LA level.
+Similarly spare place estimates are aggregated to planning area and then LA level.
+It is common for an LA to have both a need for additional places and spare places, reflecting pockets of localised need or pockets of localised spare places.

-Care should be taken with interpretation of these estimates.
+Care should be taken when interpretating these estimates.
 Please refer to the technical guidance.

 Forecast accuracy measure

-Forecast accuracy is how well local authorities predicted pupil numbers on roll for academic year 2023/24.
-Actual pupil numbers from Jan 2024 school census are compared with local authority pupil forecasts for academic year 2023/24 made one year previously, in SCAP 23 and three years previously, in SCAP 21.
+Forecast accuracy quantifies how well LAs predicted pupil numbers on roll for academic year 2025/26.
+The measure is a comparison of actual pupil numbers from January 2026 School Census, against LA pupil forecasts for academic year 2025/26 made one year previously in SCAP 25 and three years previously in SCAP 23.
 Primary forecast accuracy is calculated by subtracting the years R-6 actual numbers from the years R-6 forecasts to give the absolute inaccuracy.
 Absolute inaccuracy is then divided by the R-6 actual number to give the relative percentage inaccuracy.
 The same is done for secondary but using years 7-11.
 Positive percentages denote an over forecast and negative percentages denote an under forecast.

 Quality of new and existing school places